Corpus

 De-identification

-Before making them available through the LaRS repository, the video files will be de-identified in Adobe Premiere by applying video effects (e.g. Gaussian blur, Find edges), according to the wishes expressed by participants in their declarations of consent.
-Audio tracks will be de-identified by distorting voices according to the wishes expressed by participants and by replacing certain names and temporal information by noise, especially the names of persons, institutions and places as well as dates that could lead to the identification of participants.
-These replacements have been prepared in ELAN by annotating the problematic stretches of talk as name in a dedicated tier.
-A script will be used to read the segments' start and end times and instruct the Praat application to process all audio tracks in the corresponding time intervals, cancelling the original sound and inserting stretches of noise.
-In the transcribed text, personal information was pseudonymised.
+Video files were de-identified in Adobe Premiere by means of Gaussian blur effects, masking participants who expressed that wish in their declarations of consent and, in a few events, people passing by.
+Audio tracks were de-identified in several ways.
+In a few cases, voices were distorted according to the wishes expressed by participants, either by applying audio effects to the entire recording (one event) or, when few non overlapping turns were concerned, by selectively distorting the corresponding segments (two events).
+A few conversations with people passing by were muted.
+Segments containing names of persons, institutions and places as well as dates that could lead to the identification of participants were replaced by silence by a procedure prepared in ELAN and performed in Praat.
+In ELAN, the problematic stretches of talk were annotated as names in a dedicated tier.
+The tier content was then exported as a CSV table and a script authored by Francesco Cangemi, whom we thank, was used to read the segments' start and end times from the table and instruct Praat to process all audio tracks in the corresponding time intervals, cancelling the original sound and inserting stretches of silence.
+As to the transcripts, personal information was pseudonymised.
 Participant names were replaced by pseudonyms of similar length.
 The remaining personal information was replaced by the labels personname / institutionname / placename / datename + an index allowing for co-reference between multiple mentions of the same entity within one transcript.

 -